William LaVarre: Biography

 LaVarre was widely known for antisemitic views.
-In 1951 LaVarre published “Moscow’s Red Letter Day” in the American Legion Magazine accusing Franklin Delano Roosevelt of inviting communism into the Americas in a secret deal with Maxim Litvinov that led to normalizing diplomatic relations with the Soviet Union by accepting the ambassadorship of A.A.
+In 1951 LaVarre published "Moscow's Red Letter Day" in the American Legion Magazine accusing Franklin Delano Roosevelt of inviting communism into the Americas in a secret deal with Maxim Litvinov that led to normalizing diplomatic relations with the Soviet Union by accepting the ambassadorship of A.A.
 Troyanovsky and appointing William Christian Bullitt Jr. ambassador to the Soviet Union.
-He was editor of the right wing magazine The American Mercury from 1957-1958.
+He was editor of the right wing magazine The American Mercury from 1957 to 1958.

-LaVarre married Alice Lucille Elliott in 1927; the couple had one daughter, Yvette, who later married James Cornelius Ruddell, Jr., who was captured and held as a POW by North Korea during the Korean War.
+LaVarre married Alice Lucille Elliott in 1927; the couple had one daughter, Yvette, who later married James Cornelius Ruddell Jr., who was captured and held as a POW by North Korea during the Korean War.

 LaVarre was a Fellow of the American Geographical Society and the Royal Geographical Society (England).
 His papers are held at the Hoover Institute.